vpon-data/data-sdk/docs/DebugMode.md

 Debug Mode checks SDK integration in 3-steps: ***SDK Initialization***, ***SDK Info Collection***, and ***Endpoint Connection***.

-When start running App, the ***SDK Initialization*** step will check the SDK initialization status and display the device basic information in the developer console shown as follows.
+When start running App, the ***SDK Initialization*** step will check the SDK initialization status and display the device's basic information in the developer console shown as follows.

 Debug Mode provides a check mechanism to help App publishers understand the integration status.
 When Vpon Data SDK is integrated with SDK debug_mode enabled, App publishers can see the checking messages on the developer console